snej/tails/README.md

 What can it do?
 Not much on its own.
 It knows how to add and multiply integers!! and call functions!!!!
 It can evaluate `4 3 + SQUARE DUP + SQUARE ABS` and return the expected answer `9604`.
 That expression can be written as a hardcoded list of word references, or parsed from a string.

 It's not much, but it's pretty tiny!
-The magic core code (`NEXT`, `CALL`, `RETURN`, `LITERAL`, `DUP`, etc.) is about 200SLOC and compiles to a few hundred bytes, many of which are NOPs the compiler adds for padding.
+The magic core code (`NEXT`, `INTERP`, `RETURN`, `LITERAL`, `DUP`, etc.) is about 200SLOC and compiles to a few hundred bytes, many of which are NOPs the compiler adds for padding.
 The parser and compiler add a few KB more.

 And it's very easy to extend -- see the to-do list at the end.